-- 1 As part of its multiyear restructuring project to streamline operations and improve profitability, the Group closed/sold four plants in the US in FY2020. - In FY2019, the Group purchased an additional US\$105.6 million Second Lien Term Loans bringing the total purchased loans to US\$231.4 million out of US\$260 million.
+2In FY2019, the Group purchased an additional US\$105.6 million Second Lien Term Loans bringing the total purchased loans to US\$231.4 million out of US\$260 million.
 These loans were the highest-interest bearing loans for DMFI.
-The one-off gain of US\$16.7 million pretax or US\$13.0 million post-tax booked in FY2019 was a result of principal savings given the purchase discount. - in preparation for its capital raising initiatives, DMPL's Philippine subsidiary, Del Monte Philippines, Inc, declared a dividend to its parent in the first quarter of FY2020 which was taxed at 15%.
+The one-off gain of US\$16.7 million pre-tax or US\$13.0 million post-tax booked in FY2019 was a result of principal savings given the purchase discount.

+3In preparation for its capital raising initiatives, DMPL's Philippine subsidiary, Del Monte Philippines, Inc, declared a dividend to its parent in the first quarter of FY2020 which was taxed at 15%